abhi0395/abhi0395.github.io/_pages/research.md

   <figcaption>Quasar spectra (black) with NMF continuum (red) and detected MgII absorbers (Anand et al. 2021)</figcaption>
 </p>

 The pipeline employs a dimensional reduction technique known as [Non-negative Matrix Factorization (NMF)](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization), which decomposes the quasar intrinsic emission features into eigenvalues and eigenspectra to model the quasar continuum.
 I built high-fidelity NMF eigenbasis vectors using SDSS DR16 quasars that can be used to construct continua for any SDSS-like quasar spectra (e.g., DESI, WEAVE).
-It has been tested and validated on ~1 million quasars from SDSS DR16 and ~0.5 million quasars from DESI.
+It has been tested and validated on $\sim 1$ million quasars from SDSS DR16 and $ \sim 0.5$ million quasars from DESI.
 See the red curve in the figure above.

 ### **<u>2. qsoabsfind: A Python Package for Detecting Absorption Line Doublets in Low-Resolution Quasar Spectra</u>**